01 — OverviewConfidential / For acquirer reviewMAG-IP-2026-04

 Typically includes

-• +Filed patent and core claims
+• +Filed patent application and core claims

 • +Full design package with specifications